Average case polyhedral complexity of the maximum stable set problem: Introduction

 We present the first strong and unconditional results on the average case size of LP formulations for the maximum stable set problem.
 In particular, we establish that the maximum stable set problem in two natural average case models does not admit a polynomial size linear programming formulation, even in the unlikely case that P $=$ NP.

-\paragraph{Uniform model} In the \emph{uniform model} the polytope \(P\) containing the feasible solutions is \emph{independent} of the instances.
+\paragraph{Uniform model} In the \emph{uniform model} the feasible solutions are \emph{independent} of the instances.
 The instances will be solely encoded into the objective functions.
 This ensures that no complexity of the problem is leaked into an instance-specific formulation.
-A good example of a uniform model is the TSP polytope over \(K_n\) with which we can test for Hamiltonian cycles in any graph with at most \(n\) vertices by choosing an appropriate objective function.
+A good example of a uniform model is the TSP polytope over \(K_n\) with which we can test for Hamiltonian cycles in any graph with \(n\) vertices by choosing an appropriate objective function.

-In the case of the maximum stable set problem, we shall use the natural encoding via characteristic vectors of stable sets.
-We consider a random collection of input graphs $G$, where each graph $G$ with $V(G) \subseteq [n]$ is included in the collection with probability \(p \geqslant 2^{- \binom{n/4}{2} + n}\) and show that with probability at least \(1-2^{-2^n}\), every LP for the maximum stable set problem on such collection of input graphs has at least \(2^{\Omega(n / \log n)}\) inequality constraints.
+In the case of the maximum stable set problem, we consider a random collection of input graphs $G$, where each graph $G$ with $V(G) \subseteq [n]$ is included in the collection with probability \(p \geqslant 2^{- \binom{n/4}{2} + n}\) and show that with probability at least \(1-2^{-2^n}\), every LP for the maximum stable set problem on such collection of input graphs has at least \(2^{\Omega(n / \log n)}\) inequality constraints.